Borsh Castle

-Borsh Castle (Kalaja e Borshit) also known as Sopot Castle (Kalaja e Sopotit) from the hill it is located, is a ruined castle near the village Borsh, Albania, near the coast of the Ionian Sea.
-Inside the castle is the 17th-century Hajji Bendo Mosque from Ottoman times.
+Borsh Castle (Kalaja e Borshit) also known as Sopot Castle (Kalaja e Sopotit) from the hill it is located, is a historic castle near the village Borsh, Albania, near the coast of the Ionian Sea.

 History

-The castle dates to Antiquity, and its fortifications follow the trace of an acropolis, with four subsequent phases of reconstruction, ranging from the early Byzantine period to the late Middle Ages.
+The earliest finds date to the end of the Bronze Age, when early fortifications were built along the coast.
+Their purpose probably was to defend against Dorian attacks in the 12th century BC.
+Later in the second half of the 4th century BC the site evolved into a small hill town.
+The castle's fortifications follow the trace of an acropolis, with four subsequent phases of reconstruction, ranging from the early Byzantine period to the late Middle Ages.
+At the end of the 1st century BC the settlement was abandoned for more than 1100 years.
+Since then the history of the place has been closely linked with that of Himara.
 The name "Sopot" is of Slavic origin.
-In medieval Greek documents, the castle is named Sopoton or Sopotos, from which its name in other languages derives; its harbour is mentioned in Greek portolans with the name Gazopolis.
+In medieval Greek documents, the castle is named Sopoton or Sopotos, while its harbour is mentioned in Greek portolans with the name Gazopolis.